MendenLab/Tear-Fluid-Proteomics/README.md

 * functions.R **script containing the functions that are used in fgsea.R and ml_github.R**
 * ml_github.R **script containing the machine learning analysis with plotting of the results**
 * aucCombinations.R ** script containing AUC calculations based on previous run linear regression models (see analysis.md for more informations)**
+* data_completeness.R **script to analyse data completeness and calculate coefficient of variation of the raw proteomics data**

 ## Data
 The data folder contains mockdata and a file with annotated KEGG pathways.